Man fires a gun in a Kentucky national park after he claims he saw Bigfoot, couple says

 Read: Why Bigfoot is getting nervous

-Once the adrenalin wore off, the couple make jokes about their strange night during their 5-mile hike to back their car in the darkness.
+Once the adrenalin wore off, the couple made jokes about their strange night during their 5-mile hike to back their car in the darkness.

 "We're pretty shocked by how much it's blown up," Ginn said.